wangziqi2013/wangziqi2013.github.io/_posts/2018-06-19-OmniOrder.markdown

 property is sub-optimal, because not all dependencies imply violations at the end of the execution.

 This paper proposes OmniOrder, an HTM extension on existing commercial HTM such as Intel TSX to support more efficient dependency reasoning.
-Instead of keeping zero information about global
+Instead of keeping zero information about global usage of a cache line, processors are extended with a few structures that can track the modification history as well as dependencies of speculatively modified cache lines.
+One of the highlights in the design of OmniOrder is its native support for unmodified directory-based cache coherence protocol.
+This feature is crucial for a practical HTM design, for two reasons.
+First, directory based protocol is a must in today's high performance architecture.
+Inability to support directory based protocol is a huge deficiency.
+As a contrast, some HTM designs require broadcast cache coherence protocol, which makes the design non-scalable and impossible to port to large scale systems.
+Second,